Join Us

 Are you already part of other groups addressing the climate crisis?
 The more connections Climate Land Leaders have, the better.
 You’ll bring what you learn to the Climate Land Leaders cohort; you’ll bring your new Climate Land Leaders’ knowledge back to your other groups.

-Climate Land Leader Anna Geyer planting elderberries
+Anna Geyer (IA) planting elderberries on former cropland

 “I’m new to the group and have been taking in the information with some amazement.
 So many resources and collective knowledge.”